Frequently Asked Questions

 Are aircraft allowed to leave the Noise Preferential Route?

-All jet aircraft leaving the airport follow flightpaths known as Noise Preferential Routes up to an altitude of 3,000ft during the day or 4,000ft at night.
-However aircraft using our MATCH departure route have to be above an altitude of 4,000ft 24 hours a day.
+All jet aircraft leaving the airport follow flightpaths known as Noise Preferential Routes up to an altitude of 3,000ft during the day and 4,000ft at night.
+However, aircraft using our MATCH departure route have to be above an altitude of 4,000ft 24 hours a day.
 Aircraft can be expected to overfly any location beneath these corridors on departure.
 Once this altitude has been reached, Air Traffic Control may vector aircraft towards their final destination integrating LLA flights with other air traffic in the area at the time.
 Therefore, on occasions, people not beneath the NPR corridor may experience direct aircraft activity overhead.
 These aircraft will generally be above 4,000ft.

 Should aircraft fly on the centre line of the Noise Preferential Route?

 We encourage aircraft to remain as close to the centre of the corridor as possible.
-However, it’s important to remember that flying an aircraft is not like driving a train along a railway track and there will always be some dispersion of tracks across any Noise Preferential Route corridor.
+However, it is important to remember that flying an aircraft is not like driving a train along a railway track and there will always be some dispersion of tracks across any Noise Preferential Route corridor.
 This will be due to any number of meteorological conditions, including wind speed and direction, aircraft performance characteristics or tolerances in navigational equipment.

 Is there a ban on night flights?